 "Everybody has an addiction; mine happens to be success."

 Most superstars hide this truth.
-Drake made it his brand.
+Drake built a quarter-billion-dollar empire on it.

-But what forges that kind of addiction?
-The answer lives in a basement apartment in Toronto, where a biracial kid who never quite fit in discovered that performance was the only reliable path to love.
+To understand why, go back to a basement apartment in Toronto, where a half-Jewish, half-Black kid who never fit anywhere learned that performance was the only reliable path to love.

 TL;DR: Why Drake is an Enneagram Type 3